mckinley/weather/README.md

 The specifications provided are located [here](docs/Apple%20-%20Ruby%20Coding%20Assessment.pages).

 ## Review
-To view all changes made after the initial generation of the Rails app (`rails new`), this github comparison can be used:
+To view all changes made after the initial generation of the Rails application (`rails new`), this github comparison can be used:

 https://github.com/mckinley/weather/compare/8da1c07...main